mrAllWeather/ANDS_GrantValidator/README.md

 # ANDS_GrantValidator
 Check ANDS grant IDs against the [ANDS grants API](http://developers.ands.org.au/services/getgrants/) to ensure they are valid.
-Singular lookups should probably be performed via the [ANDS grants widget](http://developers.ands.org.au/widgets/grant_widget/)
+Singular lookups should probably be performed via the [ANDS grants widget](http://developers.ands.org.au/widgets/grant_widget/).

+Please note you will need an ANDS API key to use this script.
+You may sign up for one at [API Key Registration](http://researchdata.ands.org.au/registry/services/register/).

 #### Language:
 Python 3.4